fleetdm/fleet/articles/what-api-endpoints-to-expose-to-the-public-internet.md

 - `/api/mdm/microsoft/management`
 - `/api/mdm/microsoft/tos`

-`/mdm/apple/mdm` and `/api/mdm/apple/enroll` support mTLS but require the [SCEP certificate issued by the Fleet server](https://fleetdm.com/docs/configuration/fleet-server-configuration#mdm-apple-scep-cert-bytes) to validate client certificates.
+For macOS and Windows, the MDM client on the host will send the client certificate in a header.
+The Fleet server always does additional verification of this certificate.

 <meta name="category" value="guides">
 <meta name="authorGitHubUsername" value="mike-j-thomas">